flowchart TD

 204.4.1 4.1 All Zeros, or Any Constant

 As established in section 2, constant initialization never breaks symmetry.
 The network trains as if it had one unit per layer and cannot represent functions that require diverse features.
 The visible symptom is a loss that decreases far less than expected and a model whose effective capacity is a tiny fraction of its parameter count.
+A telltale diagnostic is that the hidden activations within a layer remain numerically identical across units after several steps.

 204.4.2 4.2 Weights Too Large